Even for the biggest of wanderlusters, trip planning can be a keyboard-head-banging task. Where to go? When to book? How much to schedule ahead?

 Step 3.
 Plan a (rough) itinerary

 Once you've chosen a place, you'll want to familiarize yourself with it.
 Where do you want to go?
 What do you want to see?
+How long is your visit?
 The amount of pre-planning here is up to you.
-There are benefits to having loose travel plans (or none at all), but this is not possible or desirable for every person and trip.
+There are benefits to having loose travel plans (or none at all), you just have to decide what suits you best.

 If you want to plan a route, here's some ways to do it!